 In addition to the speed of the download portion of the circuit (the part of the connection web surfing uses), fiber generally offers a higher upload portion of the circuit.
-Faster uploads are necessary for saving files to Office 365 and Teams, sending large emails, making video calls or live-streaming, and using Terminal sessions.
+Faster uploads are necessary for saving files to Office 365, Teams, and SharePoint, sending large emails, making video calls or live-streaming, and using Remote Desktop sessions.
 For most markets, we see fiber connections quoted in symmetrical speeds (same up/down numbers).

 What speeds are available?
 In most markets, we see 100mbps/100mbps (megabits per second, the rate of data transfer) connections available.
 Some markets now have 1000/1000 connections (often called gig Internet speed), depending on where your business is located.
 If your business is located close to a residential area, you are more likely to have 1000/1000 connections available.
 Industrial areas are typically low density, so service providers are slow to upgrade infrastructure in those areas as they result in longer payback periods.